b. 02/10/1917 Sault Ste. Marie, Ontario, Canada. d. 27/08/1944 Atlantic Ocean.

 DATE AND PLACE OF GC ACTION: 27/08/1944 Atlantic Ocean.

 Roderick “Cy” Borden Gray (1917-1944) was born on 2nd October 1917 in Sault Ste.
-Marie, Ontario, Canada, the son of Stanley and Rubina Gray.
+Marie, Ontario, Canada, the son of David Stanley and Rena Blanche Gray (nee Gibbs).
 He was educated in Sault Ste.
 Marie until June 1937, when he left to work for Canadian Pacific Railways as a freight trucker until enlistment.
 He married shortly before the outbreak of war to Muriel Elizabeth (surname unknown) from North Vancouver, British Columbia.

 Roderick joined the Canadian Army on 13th July 1940, transferring to the Royal Canadian Air Force (RCAF) as an Aircraftman 2nd Class on 21st October 1941.
 Whilst he was at No 1 ITS in 1942, that he was described as “studious, capable type of airman.
 Cool, calm and conscientious, confident and dependable.”
 He then attended training courses in gunnery and bombing.
 He was posted to Britain for operational duty on 30th November 1942.
 He then served as crew at No 3 OUT from March to June 1943.

 He then was transferred to No 172 Squadron in June 1943, and served with them until his death.
 As of 16th July 1944, he had completed 590 hours flying time as an observer and had been promoted to Flying Officer.